↑

 5. Add additional almond milk or water as needed to thin it out.

-6. Remove the pan from the heat, add the protein powder, and mix well.
+6. Remove the pan from the heat, add the protein powder, and mix until well combined.

 7. Adjust the sweetness and spices to your liking.